volodymyrhudyma/blog/content/blog/react-antipatterns-index-as-a-key.md

 Element: 3 mounted
 ```

-We destroy and re-mount old elements, which is not what we want, since they were not changed, right?
+We destroy and re-mount old elements, which is not what we want, since they have not been changed, right?

 If they contained some heavy logic, we will see a significant impact on the performance.

-This is exactly the problem we will always face, when using index as a key in lists, which can change order of their elements.
+This is exactly the problem we will always face when we use index as a key in lists that can change the order of their elements.

 ## What Is The Solution?

-We need to use a **unique** key, which is typically an **id** of an element, which we receive from the database.
+We need to use a **unique** key, which is typically an **id** of an element that we get from the database.

-However, in the above example we don't have any id, so we should generate one ourselves.
+However, in the above example, we do not have any id, so we should generate one ourselves.

-To do that, install a library called [nanoid](https://www.npmjs.com/package/nanoid):
+To do this, install a library called [nanoid](https://www.npmjs.com/package/nanoid):

 `yarn add nanoid`

-And use it to generate unique identifiers for both each of the existing elements and newly created ones:
+And use it to generate unique identifiers for each of the existing elements as well as for newly created ones:

 ```jsx
 // ...